websight-io/kyanite/applications/common/frontend/src/README.md

 Kyanite is based on the bulma library, so the approach used is partially imposed from the top.
 Bulma allows us to override it's variables in several ways, however our approach is to override it with [CSS variables](https://bulma.io/documentation/features/css-variables/).

-# Development

-In the case of Bulma components, before adding a new variable, check (by inspecting code in the browser) whether Bulma does not already have a given variable for the component or in the `:root`, e.g. `—-kyanite-card-background-color`.
-If the variable is missing, create it according to the scheme: '-kyanite-custom' + component_name + description, e.g. `--kyanite-custom-input-placeholder-color`.
-Use given or created variable in styling component.

 ## Design

 [Design in Figma](https://www.figma.com/file/O02Ems00S1WqaOO2ICPhGx/WebSight.io---design-system%2Fcomponents-library?node-id=11-5036&t=7aZwEBfp2yk6ZtIG-0)